halfmoonliu/InjuryNoteLabel/README.md

 #### Dataset Overview

 The dataset used contains **222,980 injury reports and 48 different event types**.
 The median count of labels is 724.5 (Interquartile range: 51.3-5100).
 Both datasets were split into training, development and testing datasets at a ratio of 8:1:1, resulting in 183,856, 22,982, 22,982 rows of dataset respectively.
-Figure 1 shows the distribution of event count in the real dataset, with over 30 thousand reports of event 71 and less than 100 reports for 18 labels.
+The figure below shows the distribution of event count in the real dataset, with over 30 thousand reports of event 71 and less than 100 reports for 18 labels.

 <img width="661" alt="Event Distribution" src="https://github.com/halfmoonliu/InjuryNoteLabel/assets/46064664/ca8bc831-1ead-466c-a4ed-90a2d5f728bf">